EMDR Therapy

 Combining Therapies with EMDR

-At Trauma Resolution Centre, all of our therapists have advanced training in EMDR, and integrate other evidenced-based trauma resolution therapies into their Intensives and psychotherapy practices.
+At Trauma Resolution Centre, our EMDR therapists have advanced training in EMDR, and integrate other evidenced-based trauma resolution therapies into their Intensives and psychotherapy practices.

 While EMDR itself is a distinct therapeutic technique, it can be combined with other therapeutic models to enhance its effectiveness and address a wider range of psychological issues.